This leaflet aims to help you and your family understand more about your cancer treatment.

 You may need medication such as pain killers or antibiotics to help these symptoms.

-You are advised to avoid coffee (caffeine) and alcohol.
-You should drink plenty of clear fluids and we advise drinking cranberry juice may also help.
+You are advised to avoid drinks that contain caffeine and alcohol.
+You should drink plenty of clear fluids.
+Drinking cranberry juice may also help.

-Some fruit juices might interfere with the way some medicines work so please discuss this with your doctor or pharmacist before starting to drink cranberry juice.
+Please be aware that certain fruit juices might interfere with the way some medicines work.
+Please discuss this with your doctor or pharmacist before you start drinking cranberry juice.

 Some patients may find that they have mild incontinence for a few months after the treatment.
 We would advise using incontinence pads which are available from your local chemist.
 If you are finding incontinence a problem please contact your team (Doctor or specialist nurses) or your GP for advice.